deliriarte/Manifold-Learning/README.md

 The project is organized in two main folders:

+ **Feature extraction methods**:
- - Feature extraction methods: this folder is subdivide into linear transformation models:
+ - this folder is subdivide into linear transformation models:
     *  1.1 Principal Component Analysis
     * 1.2 Independent Component Analysis
     * 1.3 AE with linear activation function: it consist of one dense layer with a linear activation function.
 This model is mainly to compare with the PCA (which the literature stated that they should be similar).

-        and non linear transformation models:
+- and non linear transformation models:
      * 1.1  AE with NON linear activation function: it consist of one dense layer with a non linear activation function (LeakyReLU).
      * 1.2  Convolutional Autoencoder applied directly to the stroke dataset.
      * 1.3  Convolutional Autoencoder applied to the augmentated data obtained by mix-up strategy from the original dataset.